gemargar/LCGF/README.md

 ## Release

 The app is available in Windows only (sorry about that).
 You can download the latest release [here](https://github.com/gemargar/LCGF/releases).
-You can download MATLAB Compiler Runtime (MCRInstaller.exe) [here](https://www.mathworks.com/products/compiler/matlab-runtime.html).
+To run the application you will first need to install the MATLAB Compiler Runtime (MCRInstaller.exe), which you can download [here](https://www.mathworks.com/products/compiler/matlab-runtime.html).
 Since the app was built in MATLAB R2013a (8.1), make sure you install the correct MCR version before running the application, which is **R2013a (8.1)**.

 ## Start Window